borisdj/borisdj.github.io/_posts/2023-10-01-bitcoin-future-macro-outlook.md

 (in 2017 was 30% and in 2013 maybe 10% then).
 The longer it exists (15 years so far) the higher are chances of succeeding (Lindy effect).
 Like any investment it is a bet, as any decision in life is.
-For risky ones, invest only what you are able to lose.
+For risky ones, invest only what you can afford to lose.
 DYOR and make your probability for each hypothetical scenario.

 Epilogue: Following months will be interesting to see how this plays out, stay tuned.